stephaneVercouillieBMID/slate/source/workingVersion.html.md

 **NOTE: Any claim requested by using the scope value can only be obtained from the User Info endpoint.</aside>**

 ### 4.2.2 “claims” Parameter
+Individually, with the optional  [claims](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter)  request parameter.

+NOTE: Any claim requested by using the scope value can only be obtained from the User Info endpoint.

 #### 4.2.2.1.
 User Info Endpoint